Allergy-Friendly, Gluten-Free Chocolate Truffles

 Salted Caramel Truffles

 Add 1/3 cup sugar and 2 tablespoons water to a small saucepan over medium heat.
 Stir until sugar dissolves.
 When it begins to boil, let it bubble 4 minutes, occasionally brushing sides of pan with damp pastry brush to keep crystals from forming, until syrup is deep amber.
 Remove from heat and stir in 1/4 teaspoon sea salt, fleur de sel or Himalayan pink sea salt.
 Let cool 15 minutes.
-Whisk caramel into chocolate with other ingredients in Step 1 of Method.
+Whisk caramel into chocolate with other ingredients in Step 1 of Instructions.
 Coat truffles in chocolate and garnish with coarse sea salt.